timotah/nvim-config/README.md

 - [ ] figuring out omnifunctions to avoid constant lsp completion
 - [x] making copilot into a button press for acceptance rather than a tab press
-- [ ] trying vtls server instead of ts_ls
+- [ ] trying vtls server instead of ts_ls, or if that doesn't work, look at alternatives
+- [ ] add package.json/.git/package-lock.json to the root directory detection for the ts_ls server
 - [ ] figure out why angularls and copilot are not considered valid names for the lsp servers with the TS* commands
+- [ ] glyph icons for the statuses
+- [ ] shortcut for all diagnostic errors, some sort of bottom error line
+- [ ] remove the virtual_lines, it is agressive

+## Nice to haves for the next updates
 - [ ] possibly try otter.nvim
 - [ ] add harpoon and gitsigns or the snacks equivalent
-- [ ] hook up the ts_ls server and look for certain optimizations, put completions to a keybinding